Adhanik/Devops-Complete-with-TF-EKS-AWS-Docker-ArgoCD/Overview.md

 # Values.yaml

-Remove everything from your values.yaml, and put the below.
-Here we are using .Values.image.tag For our reference, we can variablise other things as well, such as repository name, ingress configuration.
+Remove everything from your values.yaml, and copy the values.yaml that is there in go-web-app-devops repo.
+Here we are using .Values.image.tag

+For our reference, we can variablise other things as well, such as repository name, ingress configuration.

 So now when you run your deployment file, it will go to values.yaml, and go to image.tag -->"10016307834"